 Head to the Observation deck’s visitor terrace for great views of the airport action from Pier B. The terrace is open daily, with entrance fees at €2.20 per person.
 (Bonus for summer travellers: on July weekends, the OpenAirportCinema event plays outdoor movies on a large screen, against the backdrop of the airport.)

 6. Go sightseeing

 The airport is located just a few kilometers north of the Düsseldorf city center, so your best option for passing time during your layover may be leaving the airport behind.
 As long as you have at least 6 hours before your next flight, exploring the city is definitely doable and fun!

 The most affordable way to the city is by S-Bahn train, which departs from the airport’s train station frequent and the S11 route will have you downtown in 17 minutes.
 Taxis will cost a bit more, but do provide door-to-destination service.
 Other trains and buses serve area destinations.

 Once in the city center.
 Head to the Rheinufer, the historic city centre that contrasts against the city’s modern, innovative architecture.
 Stroll along the Rhine River or opt for a short ferry ride for pleasant views.
 Do some high-end window browsing along the tree-lined Koningsallee.
 Take in both classic and local artwork at the Kunstsammlung Nordrhein-Westfalen.
 The Auto enthusiasts will love a visit to Classic Remise Dusseldorf, a small, free museum with a range of historic cars.
 Farther afield, tour the Schloss Benrath, a Baroque castle built in the 1760s and capped with lovely gardens.
 Visit Tripadvisor for more things to do in Düsseldorf.

 Don’t forget to leave plenty of time to make it back to the airport, pass through Security, and reach your next flight.

-WiFi is free, but you pay to upgrade for premium options.
+WiFi is free, but you may also opt to pay for upgraded/premium options.